Rohithguru05/Truly-Desi-Food-Truck/README.md

 The "Truly Desi" app comes packed with the following key features and functionalities:

-* **Splash Screen:** A branded introduction with an animated logo and subtle loading indicator.
+* **Splash Screen:** A branded introduction with the app name, tagline, and a subtle loading indicator.
 * **Onboarding Experience:** A guided tour for new users highlighting the app's main functionalities with engaging visuals.
 * **Intuitive Bottom Navigation:** Easy access to core sections: Home, Menu, Cart, Social, Favorites, and More.
 * **Home Screen:**
     * Dynamic animated logo.
     * Quick access buttons for "Our Menu," "Order Online," and "Follow Us."
     * Promotional banners for daily specials and offers.
     * Information card for "Our Story & Location" with direct navigation.
     * Floating action button to "Locate Us."